TheBoyCode/Android-Ser/README.md

 	c) To delete some question in this point, click delete.
 	Enter number of question in field.

 	d) To edit some point, click edit.
-Enter number of 	question in first field nad new question in second field.
+Enter number of 	question in first field and new question in second field.
 Click save.

 ## INFORMATION FOR DEVELOPERS
 ---------------------------